PurwadhikaDev/DeltaGroup_DTI_02_FinalProject/README.md

 - [Workbook.ipynb]()

 ## Project Overview
 Telecommunication companies face challenges in retaining their subscribed customers.
 In this project, we build a Machine Learning model to predict customer churn based on demographic data, customer account information, and service usage.
 According to Harvard Business Review, acquiring a new customer can be 10-25 times more expensive than retaining an existing one.
-Therefore, this project aims to reduce churn rates through a data-driven strategy.
+Therefore, this project aims to reduce churn rates through a data-driven strategy ([Source](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers))

 ## Business Understanding
 The business objectives of this project are: